Serbo-Bulgarian War: Advantages

 Bulgaria's main advantages were its strong patriotic spirit and high morale since its men felt that they were fighting for a just cause.
 The same could not be said about the Serbia, whose king had misled them in his manifesto to the army by telling the Serbian soldiers that they were being sent to help the Bulgarians in their war against the Ottomans, and the Serbian soldiers were initially surprised to find that they were fighting Bulgarians instead.
 Presumably, lying to his army was King Milan's only means to mobilise and command his troops without experiencing disobedience and unrest.

 Furthermore, the Bulgarians had small arms that were inferior to those of the Serbs but had artillery that was greatly superior by featuring modern steel breech-loading cannons, designed by Krupp.

 Strategic plan

-There were two views on the Bulgarian strateg.
+There were two views on the Bulgarian strategy.
 The former supported by Prince Alexander of Battenberg, saw the general battle on the Ihtiman heights.
 The drawback of the plan was that in that case, the capital Sofia had to be surrendered without battle.
 That could very well cause Serbia to stop the war and call in the arbitrage of the Great Powers.
 For that reason, the strategic plan that was finally selected by the Bulgarian command expected the main clash to be in the area of Slivnitsa.
 Captain Olimpi Panov had an important role in this final decision.